mfumagalli/Copenhagen/Files/day1.md

 Parameter | Meaning |
 --- | --- |
--minInd 5 | use only sites with data from at least N individuals |
+-minInd 5 | use only sites with data from at least 5 individuals |
--setMinDepth 7 | minimum total depth |
+-setMinDepth 7 | minimum total depth of 7 |
--setMaxDepth 30 | maximum total depth |
+-setMaxDepth 30 | maximum total depth of 30 |

 More sophisticated filtering can be done, but this is outside the scope of this practical.